Kristina01111000/Drws_site/README.md

 - picture of mung beans in a jar?
 - check on the grey background

-- Look and see if the first email text color  can be  changed to green
+- Look and see if the first email text color  can be  changed to green -> can't be edited like that

 Group Avatars: should i put them back on the groups page?